roryclear/transformer/README.md

 python demo.py --p="your prompt"

-## OpenCL and Metal GPT-2 inference
+## CUDA, OpenCL and Metal GPT-2 inference
 - [ ] Fastest Inference

 - [X] Support for all GPT-2 Models